jnewman747/salamander-heatmap/README.md

 The International Union for Conservation of Nature (IUCN) suggests that 41% of amphibians are threatened with extinction.
 Kentucky has over 30 species of salamanders occurring within its borders.
 However, one major threat to amphibians in Kentucky is coal mining (mountain top removal).

-I am using species occurrence data from a database contributed to by pre-dominently citizen scientists.
+I am using species occurrence data from a database contributed to by predominantly citizen scientists.
 The purpose of this map is to create a heatmap of salamanders for the state of Kentucky.